I heard a gentle maiden, in the spring,

 Thou hast loved Hope, but Memory loved thee."

-We are busy working to bring Thomas Hood's "Time, Hope, and Memory" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Hood's "Time, Hope, and Memory" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Time, Hope, and Memory" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.